How Much Does a Professional Website Cost in 2026?

 This is the most common route for small and medium businesses.
 A WordPress agency builds you a custom-designed site on the world's most popular CMS.

-WordPress sites are the most common, most attacked, and most maintenance-intensive category.
+WordPress sites are the most-deployed CMS category and (per Sucuri/Patchstack annual reports) the most-attacked by absolute volume; ongoing maintenance scales with plugin count.
 They require regular plugin updates, security patches, and occasional emergency developer time when an update breaks something.

 Tier 3: Custom-Built React/Next.js Sites (€6,000–€30,000+)